MR-Addict/playground/src/data/posts/implement-markdown.md

 }
 ```

-As you can see, I get markdown and and serialiedMDX which needed for [MDXRemote](https://www.npmjs.com/package/next-mdx-remote) in next step.
+As you can see, I get markdown and serialiedMDX which is needed for [MDXRemote](https://www.npmjs.com/package/next-mdx-remote) in the next step.

 ## 5. Compile and Plugins